 The Treasurer will be in charge of receipts, disbursements, and forecasting.
 The Treasurer is responsible for coordinating with race directors to get a copy for each race’s balance sheet.
 Financial reports are to be prepared for officers’ meetings and for the annual meeting.
 At the end of each year a financial report shall be prepared for the club for tax purposes.
 Budgeting will be decided by the board as a whole.

 The membership coordinator will maintain and organize the GMAA membership database.
 The database is to contain pertinent information on the club’s members including address, phone, age group, and volunteer information.
 The database manager shall distribute membership cards as members sign up or renew, send reminders to membership up for renewal, facilitate the recruitment of new members, and communicate pertinent membership information with race directors for each GMAA race.
 Membership reports should be available at officers’ meetings.

 Manage back-end and design elements of the GMAA website.
-Assist with web functions including race results, registrations, membership.
+Assist with web functions including blog posts, race results, registrations, and membership.

 7) Marketing and Communications Coordinator

 The Marketing and Communications Coordinator is responsible for advertising the club events.
 The coordinator should have the entire GMAA event schedule made available to any pertinent print or digital media.
 Other duties include, but are not limited to, sending out email “blasts” to membership, creating promotional materials such as posters and magnets, and contributing content to the GMAA website and club social media sites.